GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 ![image alt text](images/Mender-on2.png)

-Congrats you just finished creating the Mender Server on Google Cloud Platform.
+Congrats, you just finished creating the Mender Server on Google Cloud Platform.

-_Hosted Mender Service_
+### Hosted Mender Service

-The above steps are for self-managed Open Source Mender Management Server on GCP, Mender also provides fully managed [Hosted Mender service](https://mender.io/signup) .
+The above steps are for self-managed Open Source Mender Management Server on GCP.
+Mender also provides fully managed [Hosted Mender service](https://mender.io/signup) .

 The next section describes how to use a Yocto Project image for a raspberry Pi3 device.